Opportunities in Insurance Data Science

 Call-center employees are also in an ideal situation to sell customers additional products.
 One use of a 360-degree profile is to give that friendly voice on the phone the means to offer you the most relevant product for your particular needs.

-Fraud costs the insurance industry millions, if not billions, each year.
+Fraud costs insurance companies 10s of millions each year.
 In response, insurers are marshaling their data resources and creating a multi-channel approach to fraud detection.
-They’re taking a very close look at both traditional structured data (such as claims and policy data), and textual data (such as adjustor notes, police reports and social media).
+They’re taking a very close look at both traditional structured data (such as claims and policy data), and textual data (such as adjuster notes, police reports and social media).

 - Text analytics